Lundalogik/move-to-go/README.md

 # First parameter is the id of the custom field and second is the desired value
 organization.set_custom_value(”customer_number”, row['cust_no'])

 # Relations.
-There are five relation types in LIME Go to pick from.
+There are five relation types in Lime Go to pick from.
 # The following is an example of assigning relations to a organisation
 if row['Customer relation'] == 'Customer'
     # We have made a deal with this organization.